-Libby Trickett OAM was Inducted into The Sport Australia Hall of Fame on Thursday 13 October, 2016 as an Athlete Member for the sport of Swimming.
+Libby Trickett OAM was inducted into the Sport Australia Hall of Fame in 2016 as an Athlete Member for her contribution to the sport of Swimming.

 Through a glittering career Libby Trickett (nee Lenton) was a multiple world record holder and medal winning machine who collected 24 gold medals on the international stage across Olympic, Commonwealth Games and world championship events.
 With eight long course and seven short course world titles, five Commonwealth Games and four Olympic gold medals, Trickett won gold medals at three consecutive Olympic Games.

-Libby Lenton burst onto the Australian and world swimming scene in 2003 when she won her first national title in breaking the Australian record in the 50m freestyle.
-Later that year she become the first Australian women to break the 25 second barrier for the 50m freestyle before winning the first of many international medals with two bronze at the world championships in Barcelona.
+Trickett burst onto the Australian and world swimming scene in 2003 when she not only won her first national title, but broke the standing Australian 50m freestyle record.
+Later that year she become the first Australian woman to break the 25-second barrier for the same event, before she won the first of many international medals with two bronze at the World Championships in Barcelona.